OmegaGodzilla66/PYSON/README.md

 An int is a whole number that can be any value<br>
 A str is a list of text (quotes not required)<br>
-A list is a list of values, which currently have to all be strings.<br>
+A list is a list of values, which currently have to all be strings.<br> A float is a decimal number, that can be any value<br>

 More supported types may be added.

 ## Changelog ##
+v0.0.6: Added floats
 v0.0.5: Updated naming system, ported to github! v0.0.4: Added a function that checks if a file is compatible with .pyson file format.
 Fixed a bug in the write.
 Other general bug fixes.